FixedEffects/FixedEffectModels.jl/README.md

 ```

 ### Regressions with high dimensional categorical variables
-When regressors `x` include high dimensional categorical variables, the matrix `X'X` is too big to fit into memory: one can no longer obtain the coefficients through the system `(X'X)b=X'y`.
+When regressing `y` on a set of high dimensional categorical variables, the matrix `X'X` is too big to fit into memory and one can no longer obtain the coefficients through the system `(X'X)b=X'y`.
 This package solves this problem using the Kaczmarz method.

 The overall method has two steps: